HierTOD: A Task-Oriented Dialogue System Driven by Hierarchical Goals: System Design

 Our response generation module blends both infilling-based methods and neural models.
 For the step-by-step guidance dialogue paradigm, we use handcrafted conditional rules to organize curated templates and define their composition strategy according to the high-level states in our hierarchical state machine.
 For the slot-filling dialogue paradigm, we utilize the belief state from the DST module and make an LLM call to GPT-3.5.
 This can generate either a question to request missing slots or a summary to conclude the task when all required slots have been filled.
 The designed prompt includes the task description, belief state with filled and missing slots, dialogue history, and current user utterance, instructing the model to generate an appropriate response (see Appendix~\ref{app:prompt_rg} for the exact prompt).

 In parallel, we develop a QA module to provide answers when users have questions during goal execution.
 As mentioned earlier, we first implement a routing model—a three-way classifier—that categorizes user questions into product knowledge, operational insights, or out-of-scope inquiries.
 For out-of-scope questions, we provide a predefined template response.
-The handling of the other two types of questions is detailed in the following parts.
+We follow the AI Assistant~\citep{maharaj2024evaluation} within the Adobe Experience Platform for the QA module implementation.
+The handling of the first two types of questions is detailed in the following parts.

-\paragraph{Product Knowledge QA.} Product knowledge refers to concepts and topics grounded in the product documentation.
+\textbf{Product Knowledge QA.} Product knowledge refers to concepts and topics grounded in the product documentation.
 Product knowledge questions can be further specified into the following sub-groups, including pointed learning, open discovery, and troubleshooting.
 The Product Knowledge QA component identifies the relevant documentation to answer a given question, retrieves the appropriate content, generates a response based on the retrieved information, determines proper source citations, and verifies that the responses are well-grounded.

-\paragraph{Operational Insight QA.} Operational insights refer to the information about metadata objects—such as attributes, audiences, dataflows, datasets, destinations, journeys, schemas, and sources—including counts, lookups, and lineage impact.
+\textbf{Operational Insight QA.} Operational insights refer to the information about metadata objects, such as attributes, audiences, dataflows, datasets, destinations, journeys, schemas, and sources including counts, lookups, and lineage impact.
 For example: ``How many datasets do I have?'' or ``How many schema attributes have never been used?''
-The Operational Insights QA component translates a given question into a SQL query against the underlying customer-specific operational data, generates the appropriate answer based on the query results, and provides explanations for both the query and the returned answer.
+The Operational Insights QA component translates user questions into SQL queries against the underlying operational data specific to customers, executes the queries to generate accurate responses, and provides comprehensive explanations for both the query and the resulting answer.
+These explanations include: (1) query interpretation, offering a concise summary of the actions taken to address the user's question; (2) a step-by-step breakdown of how the query is processed; and (3) inline SQL comments, allowing users with strong technical backgrounds to verify the SQL logic.
+These elements not only enhance transparency but also empower users to gain deeper insights into the underlying data processes.